 One Pot Unstuffed Cabbage Soup

 This one pot Unstuffed Cabbage Roll Soup recipe is hearty, filling and made in just one pot, for easy clean up.
 Our easy Cabbage soup is loaded with cabbage, ground beef, rice, tomatoes and spices for a comforting dinner.
-Serve it with our Garlic Dinner Rolls for a complete meal.

 This traditional Hungarian Cabbage Roll Soup is highly adaptable to suite many different dietary restrictions and preferences.